 PACT is Grounded in Research:

 - PACT considers the human brain.
-Through neuroscience, PACT investigates the way certain parts of your brain are geared toward security, like-mindedness, and loving connection.
+Through neuroscience, PACT investigates the way certain parts of your brain are geared toward security, like-mindedness,

 - PACT addresses attachment theory.
 Examining your level of attachment to caregivers early in life shapes your understanding of security in adult relationships.